Milwaukee Mitchell International Airport

 Knowledge, Skills, and Abilities:

-- Speak effectively before both internal and/or external groups.
+- Speak effectively before both internal and external groups.

 Milwaukee County offers a comprehensive blend of benefits designed to make your life better both inside and outside of the workplace.
 Milwaukee County conducts job related criminal background checks and pre-employment screenings.